 • Be free from any disqualifying offenses listed in 1-5-621 MCA

-Yes.
-All applicants, new or renewing, must take and pass an exam.
+Passing an exam is required to qualify for a Notary commission.
 You'll have one hour to complete the 50-question test.
-You must get a score of at least 80% to pass.
+A score of at least 80% is required to pass.

 You have three attempts to pass.
 Afterward, you'll need to wait three months before trying again.